 - Injury to structures within the hernia that come from the abdomen

 - Damage to nerves that supply the skin around the groin

 - Damage of the blood supply to the testicle

 - The testicle may come to lie higher in the scrotum

-- Damage to the tube that carries sperm
+- Damage to the vas

-How soon will my child recover?
+How soon will I recover?